dmathew1/java-chat-application/README.md

 *** apparently even with the readline and "\n" it still doesnt work, had to use read() != -1 to do my checks

+Issues: Had to remove the blocking conditions on server threads and client threads because they both just deadlock on bufferedreader